I love cats and enjoy giving tips on how to move a long distance with them.

-For months, my husband and I had been planning out every detail of our move Northward.
-Both originally from Chicagoland, The Brantons were finally coming back.
+For months, my husband and I had been planning out every detail of our move northward.
+The both of us were originally from Chicagoland; now the Brantons were finally coming back.
 I was instantly nervous about the long haul with our cats.

 A little research helped allay my fears and helped make the move for them as comfortable as possible.